christophersonlopez-cyber/Javascript_Project/README.md

-# Javascript_Project
+# JavaScript Projects

-A collection of JavaScript exercises, assignments, and projects from my course
+This repository contains all of my JavaScript exercises, assignments, and projects from my course.
+It is meant to track my progress as I learn JavaScript, practice coding.